nanometrenat/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

 # Sketch Map Tool Exercise 4 - Basic Visualization of the results in QGIS & uMAP
-🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

 ## Characteristics of the exercise

 ::::{grid} 2
 :::{grid-item-card}